Moreton Island is a tropical haven just off Brisbane and a Tangalooma day trip is a must-do when vacationing in Queensland, Australia.

 Dolphin Feeding at Tangalooma, Moreton Island

-Each night, a pod of dolphins swim in the shallow waters by the jetty, ready for feeding time.
+Each night, a pod of dolphins swims in the shallow waters by the jetty, ready for feeding time.
 They spend the day cavorting in Moreton Bay but as the sun goes down, they’re there like clockwork, ready for an easy feed.
-There was a time when everyone would get a chance to feed a dolphin but these days their popularity has meant that only a select few get a chance.
+There was a time on a Tangalooma day trip when everyone would get a chance to feed a dolphin but these days their popularity has meant that only a select few get a chance.
 This is the luck of the draw, but either way, you’ll love their gleeful chatter and just seeing these beautiful animals right there in front of you.

-Whether you opt for a short day like we did this time, which is cheaper and leaves well before the feeding, or want to be there after sunset to see the dolphin feeding, there are affordable packages that make Tangalooma day trips a must-do when you’re in Brisbane or traversing through Queensland.
+Whether you opt for a short day like we did this time, which is cheaper and leaves well before the feeding, or wants to be there after sunset to see the dolphin feeding, there are affordable packages that make a Tangalooma day trip a must-do when you’re in Brisbane or traversing through Queensland.

 Tangalooma is the main town on Moreton Island, a resort community on the Moreton Bay side, with beautiful clear waters, sandy beaches, and relaxed, bungalow-style accommodation.

 Moreton Island is a 1hour and 15 minutes from Pinkenba, just near Brisbane International Airport.
-The island sits on the edge of Moreton Bay.
+The island sits on the edge of Moreton Bay, making a Tangalooma day trip one of the most accessible places to experience quality Queensland beaches without heading north or south.

-The easiest way to get to Moreton Island from Brisbane City is to take one of two ferries from Pinkenba.
+The easiest way to get to Moreton Island on a Tangalooma day trip from Brisbane City is to take one of two ferries from Pinkenba.
 The boats depart Brisbane daily at 7am, 10am, 12pm, and 5pm and the ferry takes an 1 hour 15 minutes.
 The ferries return at 8:30am, 2pm, 4pm, and 7pm.
 The price is $84 for an adult, $46 for a child and it’s free for infants under two.
 Book here.

 Tangalooma Resort offers a range of accommodation options and tour activities, from snorkeling to sand tobogganing.
 Learn more about them here.